MinhTranQuang258/spring-core/README.md

   + Spring injects the required dependencies into the bean using dependency injection techniques.
   + If the bean has a `@PostConstruct` annotation, the annotated method is called.
   + The bean is now ready to be used
-  + when bean is destroy, If the bean has a @PreDestroy annotation, the annotated method is called.
+  + When bean is destroy, if the bean has a `@PreDestroy` annotation, the annotated method is called.

 </details>